CodePurble/sap/README.md

 * Keep the directory structure as it is.
 * Enable [editorconfig](https://editorconfig.org/) for your editor to take care of formatting
 * Keep commit messages concise and meaningful

+## License

+This project is licensed using the [GPL-v3](https://github.com/CodePurble/sap/blob/master/LICENSE) license